0kogu/Supermarkat-Sales/README.md

 * Saturday is the day with the largest revenue
 * The most consumed product line by men is "Health and beauty" while by women is "Food and beverages"
 * Only in Naypyitaw cash is the most used payment method, in Yangon and Mandalay, the customers prefer to pay via Ewallet
-* The average purchase by normal customers is a bit higher than members purchases
+* The average purchase by normal customers is 3.03% higher than members purchases.